JoseMorenoJ/CPPtest/README.md

 When I received it I didn't have much experience with C++ or as a developer, moreover, they rejected me.
 I had 6 hours to do as much as I could but, still today, I am not sure if they were expecting me (or the selected candidate) to finish all the exercises.

+EDIT: I repeated the test 6 months later and I have to say that I nailed it.
+More importantly, I understand everything that is happening in every solution.

 ## What to find in this repo?
 Go straight to the [explanation](#solutions) of the problems.
 When I did the test, I failed big time.
 But I also learnt about what was expected from me as a candidate.
 In this repo I will repeat the test, exercise by exercise, explaining the solutions the best I can.
 Maybe even showing alternative solutions.